 Australian clinician and researcher, Professor David Currow, and colleagues, pioneered the way in our understanding of the role of opioids in relieving dyspnoea in patients with advanced illness such as lung cancer and chronic obstructive pulmonary disease (COPD).
 Their research, which includes randomised controlled trials, found that the use of morphine reduces a patient’s level of distress associated with dyspnoea and sleep, while at the same time not causing or worsening respiratory failure.
 5 The main side effect to look out for was constipation.
 The benefit of this research to patients was evident in August 2019 with a new medicine listing on the Pharmaceutical Benefits Scheme for Kapanol® (slow release morphine) for those suffering with breathlessness through their final stages of life.
 6

-I can recall cases where a patient’s breathlessness and pain has been well managed at the end of life, giving peace to both the patient and their family at that difficult time.
+I can recall cases where a patient’s breathlessness and pain have been well-managed at the end of life, giving peace to both the patient and their family at that difficult time.
 This is a rewarding outcome for the involved palliative care physician or paediatrician.
-There are also occasions where respiratory distress or breathing changes has been more difficult to manage and this has impacted both the patient and their family.
-It is these difficult occasions such as this that I find harder to manage as a clinician.
+There are also occasions where respiratory distress or breathing changes have been more difficult to manage and this has impacted both the patient and their family.
+It is such difficult occasions as these that I find harder to manage as a clinician.
 I often reflect on such cases, hoping that I can learn from them and improve the situation for other patients in the future.

 Prayerfulness As A Strategy Of Providing Compassionate Healthcare